Israel strikes Gaza as an American activist killed by Israeli fire is buried

 The war has caused vast destruction and displaced around 90% of Gaza's population of 2.3 million, often multiple times, and plunged the territory into a severe humanitarian crisis.
 Gaza's Health Ministry says over 41,000 Palestinians have been killed since the war began.
 The ministry does not distinguish between civilians and militants in its count, but says women and children make up just over half of the dead.
 Israel says it has killed more than 17,000 militants in the war.

-Associated Press writers Sam Metz in Rabat, Morocco and and Andrew Wilks in Istanbul contributed to this report.
+Associated Press writers Sam Metz in Rabat, Morocco and Samy Magdy in Cairo contributed to this report.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war